DevOps 101Last Updated Jun 21, 20248 min read

 What is platform engineering?

-Platform engineering is an emerging discipline focused on enhancing developer productivity by reducing the complexity and uncertainty of modern software delivery.
-It addresses some of the biggest challenges of doing DevOps at scale, including aligning development practices with business priorities and reducing the burden of managing a complicated web of tools and infrastructure across the application lifecycle.
+Platform engineering is an emerging discipline that seeks to improve developer experience and operational efficiency by reducing the complexity of modern software delivery.
+By standardizing workflows and processes, it addresses key challenges in large-scale DevOps implementations, such as aligning development with business goals and managing complex toolchains across the application lifecycle.

-Platform teams automate infrastructure management and enable developers to self-serve reliable tools and workflows from a centrally managed technology platform.
-By reducing cognitive load on development teams, platform engineering serves as an important evolution in cloud-native software delivery.
+Platform engineering teams automate infrastructure management and enable developers to self-serve reliable tools and workflows from a centrally managed technology platform.
+By reducing cognitive load on development teams, platform engineering enables teams to focus on innovation and delivery, ensuring smoother, faster, and more reliable software production.

 The value of platform engineering